WHERE CAN I HIRE AN ELECTRIC CAR?

 Depending on how much driving you do on holiday, you might not even need to recharge your EV.

 ChargePlace Scotland is the country’s national EV charging network and currently offers 2,286 charging points across the country.
 New charge points are always being added but always check the distance between charging points, availability and type before setting off.
 The time to charge can vary depending on the station.
-You can see the location and status of all the chargers on the live map and using the app.
+You can see the location and status of all the chargers on the live map.